Advent sermon ideas

 - Genesis 1:14–19, God created light

-- Psalm 112:4, Even in darkness light dawns for the upright
+- Psalm 112:4, even in darkness light dawns for the upright

-- Psalm 119:105, Your word is a lamp for my feet, a light on my path
+- Psalm 119:105, God's word is a light to our path

 - Isaiah 2:5, walk in the light of the Lord